caoccao/Javet/docs/reference/v8_function.rst

     JavetCallbackContext javetCallbackContext = new JavetCallbackContext(
             mockCallbackReceiver, mockCallbackReceiver.getMethod("blank"));
     V8ValueObject globalObject = v8Runtime.getGlobalObject();
-    globalObject.setFunction("blank", javetCallbackContext);
+    globalObject.bindFunction("blank", javetCallbackContext);
     v8Runtime.getExecutor("blank();").executeVoid();
     globalObject.delete("blank");

 ``boolean set(String key, V8Value value)``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This method is for setting up Java code based function in complete manual way.
+This method is for binding a Java code based function in complete manual way.
 The caller is expected to do the following steps.

 * Create a callback receiver.
 * Find certain callback method in the callback receiver.